-Creating a more resilient community through investing in lived experience professionals and targeting intersectional issues related to homelessness and housing.
-CONCLUSION 28 AUTHORS/ACKNOWLEDGEMENTS 28 ENDNOTES 29 COUNTIES ARE ADVANCING DEI THROUGH FOUR APPROACHES County governments across the country understand their responsibility to ensure everyone has equal opportunities to thrive.
+COUNTIES ARE ADVANCING DEI THROUGH FOUR APPROACHES

+County governments across the country understand their responsibility to the American promise - that everyone will have equal opportunities to thrive.
 When inequitable access to opportunities exists, communities experience disparate outcomes that can have devastating and enduring effects.
 Many county governments are addressing these disparities with solutions that incorporate the principles of diversity, equity and inclusion.
 Through DEI, counties are understanding better what issues and barriers exist and are responding in ways that improve outcomes for those communities and the people who live there.

 No two counties are the same, and there is no onesize-fits-all approach to achieving equity.
 County DEI strategies will vary across jurisdictions.
 This report offers a framework of four primary approaches to advance a DEI strategy: leveraging policy and decision-making powers, enacting or administering programs, forming community partnerships and reimagining county governmentemployment.
-The framework is brought to life by the stories and experiences of eight counties leveraging combinations of these approaches and demonstrating how a focus on diversity, equity, and inclusion creates communities where everyone can thrive.
+The framework is brought to life by the stories and experiences of eight counties leveraging combinations of these approaches and demonstrating how a focus on diversity, equity, and inclusion creates communities where everyone an thrive.